ABOUT THE CHEESEMAKER

 German-born Irma was drawn to agriculture and cheese-making in the Swiss Alps in her mid-twenties.
 With her family of four children she immigrated to the Okanagan in 2011, starting their cheese-making business on their little acreage outside Lumby.

-FROM GRASS-FED JERSEY COW'S MILK
+FROM GRASS-FED COW'S MILK

 The milk gets picked up several times a week from a local farm in Lumby where the cows like to spend their time inside and outside of the barn.
 From April to October, they graze on open pasture to promote their rich and delicious milk has that is prominent in all White Drop products